 Tobago’s beaches offer more variety than Daniel Defoe (Robinson Crusoe’s creator) could ever have imagined.
 Find your own special stretch of sand — and leave your footprint there!

 - Canoe Bay: a five-minute drive down a dirt road off the Milford Road, this scenic bay has a calm, shallow beach and an air of serenity.
 Tobago’s calmest and shallowest bathing beach, it is perfect for young families.
 Rarely crowded, with excellent facilities including bar and beachfront cabanas.
-Admission is TT$12 (children TT$6, under-fives free)
+There is a small admission fee

 - Store Bay: a stone’s throw from the airport, this is the heartbeat of Crown Point and one of the most popular (and busy) beaches in Tobago.
 A relatively small beach cupped on both sides by small coral cliffs, it remains the traditional choice for locals (and visiting Trinidadians).
 Glass-bottomed boats leave daily for trips to Buccoo Reef and the Nylon Pool.
 The area is alive with bars, craft stalls, and the famous vendors who cook and serve up from their booths tasty local dishes of crab-and-dumpling, fish broth, or dolphin (mahi mahi) and bake.
 It’s also home to some of Tobago’s large hotels.
 Great for swimming, and snorkelling under coral cliffs at southern end.
 Excellent craft shopping, food stalls, changing rooms.